-In Reception, we suggest about 1 hour of formal learning to take place at home.
-My daily messages will point you in the right direction.
-The subject pages will give you more ideas to further learning and get creative.
+In Reception, we suggest about 30 minutes to 1 hour of formal learning to take place at home.
+My daily messages above will point you in the right direction.
+The subject pages will give you more ideas to further learning and help you get creative.

 The government have been busy coordinating an initiative called 'Oak National Academy' which has brought together teachers and experts to create a learning platform that you can use at home.
 It went live as of April 20th 2020.
 There are video presentations from Early Years teachers to support learning at home.
 You might want to supplement your child's day with these.
 Please click the link below to find daily activities for Reception:

 Please try to send me one or two photos or videos of what you're up to.
 I will upload them to the class webpage (just as we do in school) for the class to see what their friends are up to.

 Love and prayers

 Things to do Daily

 - Daily Phonics Activities